Have you ever spent much more than you thought at Christmas? I know it can be the most stressful time of year for some of us.

-My husband and I don’t exchange gifts when it comes to this time of the holiday season.
-Honestly, it’s not necessary for him to buy me a gift to make me happy.
+My husband and I don’t exchange gifts during this time of the holiday season.
+Honestly, he doesn’t need to buy me a gift to make me happy.
 We have the same financial goal and we budget our money.
-We would like to have a nice dinner at our favorite restaurant instead of exchanging gifts.
+We would love to celebrate Christmas without breaking the bank.
+We want a nice dinner together at our favorite restaurant instead of exchanging gifts.

 As a believer, Christmas is celebrating Jesus Christ and His birth.
 We both love to spend time together as a family and celebrate Christmas with a simple holiday joy without gifts or fancy stuff.

-We all know that we have to spend money in this holiday season.
-For us, we have chosen to value experiences over material possessions.
+We all know that we have to spend money this holiday season.
+For us, we have chosen to value experiences over material things.

-Don’t get me wrong, we still enjoy gifts giving.
-We have participated the “Adopt a Family” program in our community in the past few years.
-By donating new toys, new clothes, and Christmas baskets, it’s another way to help the needy families.
+Don’t get me wrong, we still enjoy gift-giving.
+We have participated in our community’s “Adopt a Family” program in the past few years.
+Donating new toys, new clothes, and Christmas baskets is another way to help needy families.

 I always shop online to avoid the lines and big crowds in stores.
-Many retailers now have online stores, provide coupon codes and big discounts for the holidays.
+Many retailers now have online stores and provide coupon codes and big discounts for the holidays.

-Plan ahead to do some researches and compare the prices.
-What I found out is I’ve always got the best deals during Black Friday than Christmas.
+Plan ahead, do some research and compare the prices.
+I’ve always found the best deals during Black Friday than at Christmas.

-Gift card is a great option when you don’t have time to shop or not sure what is the best thing to buy.
+A gift card is a great option when you don’t have time to shop or are not sure what is the best thing to buy.
 We all love gift cards, right?
 I like Starbucks gift cards for my daughter’s teachers with handwritten notes.
-My thought is even they don’t really love it, they can pass on someone else.
-It’s more easier than a physical gift.
+My thought is even if they don’t really like it, they can pass it on to someone else.
+It’s easier than a physical gift.

 4. Make Time Together

-For us, spending time as a family and making memories matter much more than anything.
+For us, spending quality time with family and making memories are much more important than anything.
 There are a lot of fun things to do during the holidays.
-We like to bake Christmas cookies, DIY crafts, make gingerbread house, watch Christmas movies, play board games, see Christmas lights in the neighborhood, go ice skating and so on.
+We like to bake Christmas cookies, DIY crafts, make a gingerbread house, watch Christmas movies, play board games, see Christmas lights in the neighborhood, go ice skating, and so on.

-Our family also have a Christmas tradition.
+Our family also has a Christmas tradition.
 We have been going to Niagara Falls during the festive season for many years now.
-Stay a night there, have some good food, see the falls and the Winter Festival of Lights.
-Family is a blessing and all these things will give lasting memories for all of us.
+Stay a night there, have some good food, and see the falls and the Winter Festival of Lights.
+The family is a blessing and all these things will give lasting memories for all of us.

-We also like to hang in windows with some very pretty dollar store plastic snowflakes.
-We enjoy minimal decorations, listening the holiday music and seeing the Christmas tree lights twinkling throughout the holidays.
-Once you try, you’ll feel better with less decorating, I promise!
+We also like hanging over the windows with some very pretty dollar-store plastic snowflakes.
+We enjoy minimal decorations, listening to the holiday music and seeing the Christmas tree lights twinkling throughout the holidays.